White-Label AI Agents for Digital Marketing Agencies: Add to Your Service Stack (2026)

 Do my clients know I am using BotPenguin?

-No. BotPenguin's white-label program covers your domain, your logo, your mobile apps, and your support documentation.
+No. BotPenguin's white-label program covers your domain, logo, mobile apps, and support documentation.
 Clients interact only with your agency's branding across every touchpoint.
 BotPenguin's name is never visible.

 Does BotPenguin provide WhatsApp API access for my clients?

 Yes.
 BotPenguin is an official Meta Business Partner.
-Every client your agency onboards gets compliant WhatsApp Business API access through your white-labelled platform without applying to Meta separately.
+Every client your agency onboardes gets compliant WhatsApp Business API access through your white-labeled platform, without having to apply to Meta separately.
 This is a significant advantage in markets like the UAE, Saudi Arabia, India, and Brazil, where WhatsApp is the primary business channel.

 Conclusion